laminas-api-tools/documentation/deployment/intro.md

 A couple items to consider when preparing to deploy are (a) production configuration, and (b) the landing page of your application.

-Apigility builds on the Zend Framework 2 skeleton.
+API Tools builds on the Laminas MVC skeleton.
 This skeleton includes configuration for where to find configuration files, as well as version control rules for excluding what is dubbed "local" configuration.
-Essentially, ZF looks for application configuration files in the `config/autoload/` tree, and has separate globs for those suffixed with `global.php` and those suffixed with `local.php`; additionally, the latter, "local" files are omitted from version control by default.
+Essentially, the MVC looks for application configuration files in the `config/autoload/` tree, and has separate globs for those suffixed with `global.php` and those suffixed with `local.php`; additionally, the latter, "local" files are omitted from version control by default.
 _This makes them the recommended location for environment specific configuration, and particularly